 To make a day of it you could stop off at the lake in Marçon for a picnic or go for a walk in the Foret de Bercé by Chahaignes.

 The second circuit takes you via Mont Idée, which provides a great panoramic view over the valley, before leading you through the heart of the Jasnières vines to Ruillé-sur-Loir.
-Along the way you can pay a visit to Madame Nourray in Dauvers and then stop off at the Domaine de Gauletteries of Reynald Lelais, just before Poncé-sur-le-Loir.
+Along the way you can pay a visit to La Cave de Dauvers and then stop off at the Domaine Lelais of Reynald Lelais, situated just before Poncé-sur-le-Loir.
 Whilst in Poncé, worth a look is the glass blowers, the pottery artist and the Château de Poncé.